dayne/dayne.github.com/_posts/2020-03-12-the_time_is_now.md

 > **_What time is it?_**

-Overly simlified time tracking on a computer:
+Overly simplified time tracking on a computer:

 * Keep a count how many seconds it has been since January 1st 1960.
 * Count is kept track of as a single number that ticks up every second.